STAGES

 Hear the stories of two British Age Group athletes, what motivated them and their experiences representing their country.
 The session will finish with a guide from British Triathlon on how you can do it too.

-Speakers: Georgia Couzens, David Pearson, Hollie Elliott
+Speakers: Georgia Couzens, David Pearson, Hollie Elliott (British Triathlon)

 15:15